What Happened When China Joined the WTO?

 The WTO is an offshoot of a post-World War II trade agreement that countries such as the United States and the United Kingdom created to encourage economic ties and maintain a peaceful world—a world of international institutions that all promoted similar values.

 The WTO rules were not written with China, or its unique economic-political structure, in mind.
 China has elements of a capitalist system, but is still run by a communist government.
-There are many influential government-owned companies (China’s power company, State Grid, takes in more money than any other company in the world, other than Walmart), and even private companies are heavily subjected to government influence.
-According to the China Daily (itself owned by the CCP), nearly 70 percent of the two million private companies in China have internal CCP groups.
+There are many influential government-owned companies (China’s oil and gas giant, Sinopec, took in more money in 2019 than any other company in the world, other than Walmart), and even private companies are heavily subjected to government influence.
+According to the China Daily (itself owned by the CCP), nearly 70 percent of the almost two million private companies in China had internal CCP groups in 2017.

 Instead of conforming, China is using the WTO to its advantage